sjjf/md_server/README.md

 emulated within a traditional init script, but this is not an explicitly supported use case.

-The supplied systemd unit files should work if the configuration is only lightly edited - changing the base dir will require adjustements to the unit files.
+The supplied systemd unit files should work most of the time, but will require editing if the location of the config file is changed, or if the base dir is changed from the default `/var/lib/mdserver`.

-Starting the system can be done in the expected way:
+Once set up is complete, starting the system can be done in the expected way:
 ```
 # systemctl start mdserver
 ```